-The State University of New York College of Agriculture and Technology at Cobleskill has a rich academic tradition that spans nearly 100 years.
-Today, over 2,500 students are enrolled in the 52 associate and baccalaureate degree programs offered through The School of Agriculture and Natural Resources and The School of Business and Liberal Arts & Sciences.
+The State University of New York College of Agriculture and Technology at Cobleskill has been a leader in hands-on learning for more than a century.
+Today, more 2,500 students are enrolled in 59 associate and baccalaureate degree programs in the School of Agriculture and Natural Resources and the School of Business and Liberal Arts & Sciences.

 Points of Pride

 SUNY Cobleskill is a proud home to “Survivor Trees,” gracing the entrance of our campus at Route 7 and Schoharie Parkway.
 These trees were propagated from a lone surviving tree at Ground Zero in the aftermath of September 11, 2001.
 Originally a gift from John Bowne High School in Flushing, Queens, today these trees grow as a symbolic reminder of the tragedy of 9/11, and deeply-rooted pillars of our commitment to sustainability and resilience.